SantanaDevOps/Scripts/PowerShell/temp-prefetch-cleaner/README.md

 - If a file or folder is in use or cannot be deleted for any reason, the script will skip it and continue with the next item.
 Thus, it will not interrupt the overall execution flow.

-- The script provides a pause at the end to allow you to view the results before the window closes; You need to press any key to exit the script.
+- The script provides a pause at the end to allow you to view the results before the window closes; you need to press any key to exit the script.

-## Disclaimer

-This script is provided as-is without any warranty and has been tested on a few machines running on Windows 10 and 11.
-Use it at your own risk.
-Always backup important data before running any cleanup scripts.

-## License

-This script is released under the [MIT License](https://opensource.org/licenses/MIT).